 Signs of Manipulation

 Manipulation can happen in many forms.
-In fact, sometimes kindness can be a form of manipulation depending on the intent.
-Then the question is raised, is any form of influence considered manipulation?
+In fact, acting kind can be a form of manipulation, depending on the intent.

 People who manipulate others have common traits that you can look for.
 They include:

-- If they are successful in their manipulation, they will continue to do so until you are able to get out of the situation
+- If they succeed in their manipulation, they will continue to do so until you get out of the situation.

 Other signs of manipulation include: